Understanding The Fundamentals Of A Quitclaim Deed

 A quitclaim deed allows for the divorcing couple to resolve disputes regarding subsisting real estate jointly owned by them by allowing one spouse to withdraw from the marriage.
 This manner of relinquishment helps achieve proper divorce settlements, as there is no competition over real estate property.

-Employed this way, divorced couples can deal with modifying their homeownership responsibilities while securing their monetary benefits in the course of what is usually a troublesome phase.
+Employed this way, divorced couples can address modifying their homeownership responsibilities while securing their financial benefits during what is usually a difficult phase.

 How Do I File a Quitclaim Deed in North Carolina?